 It may seem a bit obvious, but avoid any caffeine after midday.
 Caffeine may help you perk up in the morning because it is a stimulant but avoid any caffeine intake later in the day.
 It can prevent you from sleeping at night.
-This is particularly important when you are trying to shift your sleep schedule but maybe beneficial once it has been normalized, as well.
+This is particularly important when trying to shift your sleep schedule, but it may be beneficial once it has been normalized.

-Your digestion is also tied to your circadian rhythm so make sure you eat dinner at least two to three hours before bed.
-This will allow your body time to digest your food before it focuses on other health regenerative tasks while your rest.
-If you set a regular dinner time it can also work as a subtle hint to your body that sleep is approaching within a few hours.
+Your digestion is also tied to your circadian rhythm, so make sure you eat dinner at least two to three hours before bed.
+This will allow your body clock to digest your food before focusing on other health regenerative tasks during your rest.
+Setting a regular dinner time can also work as a subtle hint to your body that sleep is approaching within a few hours.

 7. Stay up all night and start from scratch in the morning.

-If you have been waking up late in the day and want to get back to rising up early in the morning, staying up all night to reset sleep cycle can be a solution.
+If you wake up late in the day and want to get back to rising up early in the morning, staying up all night to reset your body clock can be a solution.
 Make sure to plan for a couple of hours of extra sleep and wake up at the desired time without sleeping in again.
-Otherwise, you will counteract your plan and not get the full benefits desired.
+Otherwise, you will counteract your plan and not get the full benefits.
 This option may not be possible for some people, but if you want to learn how to fix your sleep schedule in one night, this is worth a try.

 However, you should note that you will be rather tired throughout the day after you skip sleeping.
-Therefore, avoid any important tasks that will require concentration, and better give yourself time to relax.
+Therefore, avoid any critical tasks requiring concentration, and give yourself time to relax.
 Sleep deprivation can cause serious side effects, so take it easy.

 Start Getting Back on Track Tonight!